 Make sure you clearly state in your description how many coupons you're selling.
 If we can't tell how many coupons are offered, the listing violates our policy.

 Electronic "scanned" coupons: All coupons sold through eBay must be physical coupons printed on paper, not coupons that can be sent electronically to the buyer to be printed.
-Also, to reduce the potential for coupon fraud, we ask sellers not to include unaltered scans of coupons in their listings that could be copied, printed, and redeemed in stores.
+Also, to reduce the potential for coupon fraud, don't include unaltered scans of coupons in their listings that could be copied, printed, and redeemed in stores.

-Note: The sale of scanned or photocopied coupons may violate federal copyright laws, and sellers of unlawful items like these could face prosecution under federal law. eBay doesn't allow the sale of these kinds of coupons.
+Note: The sale of scanned or photocopied coupons may violate federal copyright laws, and sellers of unlawful items like these could face prosecution under federal law.
+We don't allow the sale of these kinds of coupons.

 Coupons for recalled items: Coupons for items that have been recalled by the manufacturer can't be listed on eBay.

 Recalled coupons: Coupons that have been recalled by the manufacturer can't be listed on eBay.

-Also, sellers can't claim that the price of the coupon is based on the value of the labor involved in clipping the coupons instead of the coupons themselves.
+Also, you can't claim that the price of the coupon is based on the value of the labor involved in clipping the coupons instead of the coupons themselves.
 Under eBay rules, the coupons themselves are the items being sold.